Animation System

 Position Weight

-The level to which the outcome position of every animation is affected.
+The extent to which the final position of each animation is influenced.

 Rotation Weight